madina-k/dse_mk/README.md

 Step 1.
 Pull the updated version of this git repository

 Step 2.
-Open R and install the required packages:
+Open R and install the required packages as indicated for each tutorial. e.g.:
 ```r
 req_packages <- c("learnr", "fairness", "tree", "tidyverse")
 if (!require("pacman")) install.packages("pacman")